HackYourFutureBelgium/home/students/asking-for-help.md

 When you are blocked on your individual homework assignments, you can add the label `help-wanted` and share your issue on the class Slack channel.
 As with the group issues, please include screen shots of your debugger, [link(s) to specific line(s) of code](https://help.github.com/en/github/managing-your-work-on-github/creating-a-permanent-link-to-a-code-snippet), and a list of things you've already tried.

-To make this issue easier to find and sort, consider attaching a `week-x` label and a milestone.
+To make this issue easier to find and sort, consider attaching a `project-x` label and a milestone.

 ---